Dillon-Z-Dong/simple-mac-terminal-reminder/README.md

 $ remind 3m30s "Green tea done steeping"
 ```

-Set a 25 minute timer with a custom message ("Pomodoro 🍅"), sound ("Funk"), and volume ("quiet")
+Create a 25 minute timer with a custom message ("Pomodoro 🍅"), sound ("Funk"), and volume ("quiet")
 ```bash
 $ remind 25m "Pomodoro 🍅" -s Funk -v quiet
 ```

 #### 2. Interactive prompt

 You can also see all of the available options in interactive mode.
-To launch this, just type "remind" with no other arguments.
+To launch this, just type "remind" (or whatever alias you chose during installation) with no other arguments.
 Type `?` at any prompt for help.

 ```bash
 $ remind